wordofwarning/wordofwarning.org/current/2018-autumnwinter/instantdissidence/index.md

 Box Office Tel: 0843 208 6000 (The Lowry)

 #### Access Information
 Age advisory: parental/guardian discretion.
 Duration to be confirmed.
-Features a combination of spoken text, movement, composed sound + film For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.
+Features a combination of spoken text, movement, composed sound + film.
+For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 "As I dance my way through the UK I will meet and stay with other EU citizens, who will walk/dance part of the way with me.
 Each EU citizen will choreograph a section of *One Last Dance*, and choreographic sections will then be linked to one another via linear accumulation.
 I will encounter dance/arts organisations, festivals and venues which have been part of my work in the UK over the past 24 years.
 At each of these encounters I will perform *One Last Dance* to the accumulative stage that it will be at.
 As I enter the island of Ireland, the work shifts into its next stage: *An Chéad Damhsa*, which in English means *My First Dance*.
 Eventually I will reach my final destination (Cloughjordan), where I will finally perform the entire accumulated choreography and audio testimonies.